garrandall/popular-music-data/tracks/fairweather-friend-johnny-gill.md

 I won't be no fairweather friend
 I'll be there till the end (Oh...)
-Even through stormy weather (Even through stormy weather) Time and time again (Ooh)
+Even through stormy weather (Even through stormy weather) Time and time again (Oh)

-I won't be no fairweather friend (Never, never, never let you) I'll be there till the end (I'll never, never let you go) Even through stormy weather (Through the storm, through the rain) Time and time again, ooh
+I won't be no fairweather friend (Never, never, never let you) I'll be there till the end (I'll never, never let you go) Even through stormy weather (Through the storm, through the rain) Time and time again, oh

 I'll lay your head on my-my shoulder
 I'll lay your head up on my shoulder